Also known as: l-sit, l sit, floor l-sit, sitting l sit, seated l hold

 What are the benefits of the Seated L-sit hold?

-What are common mistakes when doing a Seated L-sit hold?
+What common mistakes should I avoid when doing a Seated L-sit hold?

 How can I progress or regress the Seated L-sit hold?